chickenshifu/chickenshifu/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on **yabt** (=*yet another backtester*)
-- 🌱 I’m continuously improving my skills in: python, c++ as well as quantitative finance and statistics
+- 🌱 I’m continuously improving my skills in: Python, golang, COBOL as well as quantitative finance and statistics
 - 💬 Ask me about: anything! :)